Analysis | Facebook, Twitter and the Digital Disinformation Mess

 10. What are governments doing?

-Singapore lawmakers passed a bill allowing for criminal penalties of up to 10 years in prison and a fine of up to S$1 million ($740,000) for anyone convicted of spreading online inaccuracies.
+A Singapore law that took effect Oct.
+2 allows for criminal penalties of up to 10 years in prison and a fine of up to S$1 million ($720,000) for anyone convicted of spreading online inaccuracies.
 The responsibility for identifying falsehoods detrimental to the public interest was given to government ministers.
-Malaysia enacted a similar law that the government, elected last year, is now trying to repeal.
+Malaysia enacted a similar law that the government, elected last year, is trying to repeal.
 Indonesia set up a 24-hour “war room” ahead of its 2019 elections to fight hoaxes and fake news.
 France has a new law that allows judges to determine what is fake news and order its removal during election campaigns.
 In the U.S., efforts to crack down on disinformation can run up against the guarantee of free speech, although some platforms have begun to restrict postings by anti-vaccine activists, for example.
 Then there’s the Philippines, where the government of President Rodrigo Duterte encourages “patriotic trolling” to undermine his critics.

 --With assistance from Marie Mawad.